View the video on Fire Engine 1 stationed at Station 1 on Haggerty and Ann Arbor Roads. This engine is a 2000 Pierce Fire Pumper, 18 years old.

 - The Plymouth Twp.
 Fire Department now operates as the "Plymouth Township Fire Dept."

-- In 2017, 3 additional firefighters were hired.
-All are Paramedics ALS certified (Advanced Life Support).
+- All newly hired firefighters are Paramedics ALS certified (Advanced Life Support).

 - All full-time Firefighter/Paramedics are fully trained in Advanced Life Support (ALS) which enables them to perform critical, initial emergency medical procedures at the emergency scene.

-- In 2015, 2 defibrillators were purchased and a much-needed upgrade was made to the Fire Department radio system
+- 2015 - 2 defibrillators were purchased and a much-needed upgrade was made to the Fire Department radio system

-- In 2015 The Township purchased and placed into Service two new 2015 Ambulances on Ford F550 Chassis
+- Purchased and placed into Service two new 2015 Ambulances on Ford F550 Chassis

-- In 2016 the Township received a grant from Firehouse Subs for battery-operated jaws worth $20,000; we also purchased new airbags and other extrication equipment
+- 2016 - The Township received a grant from Firehouse Subs for battery-operated jaws worth $20,000; we also purchased new airbags and other extrication equipment

-- In 2017 we received roughly $200,00 from the Assistant to Firefighters Grant to replace our aging self-contained breathing apparatus.
+- 2017 - Received roughly $200,00 from the Assistant to Firefighters Grant to replace our aging self-contained breathing apparatus.

-- In 2017 we received $50,000 in grants from Department of Homeland Security for new handheld radios.
+- Received $50,000 in grants from Dept of Homeland Security for new handheld radios.

 - The Department operates out of 3 fire stations:

-- The 21 full-time firefighters also provide mutual aid to Cities of Plymouth & Northville when incidents occur within these cities
+- The 24 full-time firefighters also provide mutual aid to the Cities of Plymouth & Northville when incidents occur within these cities